What is eCommerce fulfillment?

 As your business grows, so too will your requirement for extra space to organise and prepare your products ready for dispatch to your customers.
 Outsourcing e-commerce fulfillment is the strategic decision of appointing a third-party company to manage these processes, namely storage and inventory management, picking and packing, reworking, distribution and returns management of your physical goods.

-At Whistl we have over 900,000 square meters of fulfillment warehouse space dedicated to the order processing of fast-moving consumer goods, luxury products, and bulk wholesale B2B items.
+At Whistl we have over 1.5 million square feet of fulfillment warehouse space dedicated to the order processing of fast-moving consumer goods, luxury products, and bulk wholesale B2B items.
 Depending on your business model and product categories, you will most likely require a tailored approach to order fulfillment.
 For example, if you are selling a subscription box, your orders may be split into 2 types depending on personal tastes or gender, and if you are selling a personal shopper service, each order will be bespoke to each customer.
 Whereas items such as generic food, books, medical devices, sporting goods, and household items that are shipped in high volume can be more easily picked, packed, and despatched in bulk and at great speed.

 Other requirements include the need for garment ironing (for clothing reworking and returns), temperature and humidity-controlled storage, and depending on your business model, you may also have a requirement to store items for long periods of time, or for short bursts on a campaign basis, depending on the volatility and seasonality of your customers’ demand.